pirafrank/fpiracom/_drafts/automating-homebrew-tap-from-github-releases.md

 - where the output formula should be written
 - which release assets should exist for each supported platform and architecture

-The two placeholders are simple yet enough:
+The two placeholders are simple but enough:

 - `{NAME}` becomes the upstream project name, such as `poof`
 - `{VERSION}` becomes the latest release version, such as `0.6.1`